How to Install Chrome Extensions: 5 Simple Methods for Chrome Plugins

 One significant advantage of ZIP file installation is the ability to examine extension code before installation.
 Since ZIP files contain the extension’s source code in readable format, technically inclined users can review JavaScript files, manifest configurations, and other components to understand exactly what the extension does (and doesn’t do).

-Unpacking the ZIP File
+Unpacking and Installing ZIP File Extensions

 Proper ZIP file handling ensures smooth extension installation and optimal performance.
 Create a dedicated folder structure on your computer for managing unpacked extensions – this organization becomes crucial when managing multiple development extensions or testing different versions.